roots/docs/docs/trellis/master/local-development.md

+---
+description: Trellis uses Vagrant for local development environments.
+Our Vagrantfile uses Ansible to provision a virtual machine running your WordPress site.
+---

 # Local Development

 Development is handled by [Vagrant](https://www.vagrantup.com/) in Trellis.
 Our `Vagrantfile` automatically uses the Ansible provisioner to run the `dev.yml` playbook and you'll get a virtual machine running your WordPress site.